unirgy/convertm1m2/README.md

 ### Partial list of known unknowns:

   * In Magento 1.x it's possible to have separate templates for different themes.
-If module contains templates for multiple themes, which one to use?
+If a module contains templates for multiple themes, which one should be used?
   * In Magento 1.x there are email templates for multiple locales.
-How is it handled in Magento 2?
+How this handled in Magento 2?

 ## Installation and Usage